 What Is Seasonal Affective Disorder (SAD)?

-If you live in the northern hemisphere, you are probably familiar with the drastic change of seasons.
-With the switch from the summer to the fall comes not only cooler weather, but less daily sunlight.
-This may cause people to experience seasonal affective disorder, or SAD, which is a type of depression caused by the change of seasons and the decreasing daily sunlight available.
+If you live in a part of the world that has drastic changes in seasonal weather, you may be familiar with the emotional changes that can come from getting less sunlight.
+Getting less sunlight in Winter may cause people to experience seasonal affective disorder, or SAD.
+This refers to a type of depression caused by the change of seasons.
 Decreased daily sunlight is also linked to vitamin D deficiency, which can also contribute to decreased mood during the colder months.
 In this blog post, we discuss what seasonal affective disorder is and what you can do to stay well during the fall and winter seasons.